-- Students will be able to demonstrate the intellectual and affective capacities to provide pastoral leadership in diverse settings. - 2.
-Students will be able to analyze how the different expressions of Buddhism interact with and affect historical, social, and cultural elements within their respective communities. - 3.
-Students will be able to apply their understanding of the interplay between Buddhism and other religions and cultures to their pastoral care-giving. - 4.
-Students will be able to describe how their ministry addresses social inequities and inequalities.
+- demonstrate the intellectual and affective capacities to provide pastoral leadership in diverse settings. - analyze how the different expressions of Buddhism interact with and affect historical, social, and cultural elements within their respective communities. - apply their understanding of the interplay between Buddhism and other religions and cultures to their pastoral caregiving. - describe how their ministry addresses social inequities and inequalities.